Nicklas-Holmqvist/Simple-mathematic-v2/README.md

 On desktop it has a locked size and on smaller screens it fills the screen.

+I created this app in the start of our javascript course, and updated it before end 2020.

 ## How does it work?
 There is an random number function that choose the numbers and the second number is never larger than the first one.